Schumer joins congressional Democrats' call for Cuomo to resign - Local News 8

 Nadler said Friday that the allegations against Cuomo are “serious” and credible, and Cuomo is “guaranteed due process under law,” but the question of confidence in New York’s leader is one of “political judgment.”

-“The bravery individuals have shown in coming forward to share their experiences with Governor Cuomo is inspiring, and I stand with them in support,” he said.
-“The repeated accusations against the Governor, and the manner in which he has responded to them, have made it impossible for him to continue to govern at this point.”

-Several of the Democrats on Friday said New York State Attorney General Letitia James’s investigation into Cuomo’s behavior should continue.
+Several of the Democrats on Friday said James’s investigation into Cuomo’s behavior should continue.

-Friday’s outpouring of calls for Cuomo’s resignation by House Democrats renewed focus on Schumer and Gillibrand, who in 2017 was the first to call on former Minnesota Sen. Al Franken to resign after multiple women accused him of touching them inappropriately.
+Friday’s outpouring of calls for Cuomo’s resignation by House Democrats had renewed focus on Schumer and Gillibrand, who in 2017 was the first to call on then-Minnesota Sen. Al Franken to resign after multiple women accused him of touching them inappropriately.

-Asked Friday in light of his colleagues’ push for Cuomo to resign, Jeffries’ spokeswoman Christie Stephenson told CNN that the congressman’s position has not changed.
+Democratic Rep. Hakeem Jeffries, who also serves as Democratic caucus chair, said on Twitter the allegations are “very serious and deeply disturbing” but called for the investigation to continue.

-Rep. Tom Suozzi said Cuomo “must seriously consider whether he can effectively continue to govern” and if he comes to the conclusion he cannot, “he should resign.”
+And Reps.
+Tom Suozzi and Gregory Meeks said if Cuomo cannot continue to govern effectively, he should resign.

-White House press secretary Jen Psaki said the White House had no updates when asked if Biden believes Cuomo should resign, in light of the steady stream of New York officials and lawmakers calling for the governor to step down.
+White House press secretary Jen Psaki said Friday that the White House had no updates when asked if Biden believes Cuomo should resign.

 “The President believes that every woman who’s come forward … deserves to have her voice heard, should be treated with respect and should be able to tell her story,” Psaki said, adding that Biden believes the independent investigation should move forward.

-Note: This story has been updated with additional reporting on Sunday.